alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ````

-Now for the sorting part of the query.
 As you can see from the SQL query, the results are sorted by the revenue which is a field that was created using an aggregate function during the SELECT statement.
 Unfortunately this is not easily done in Cassandra.
-The sorting columns are defined during the table creation and not during the SELECT statement.
-One idea to solve this, is to create a Materialised View that will be created using a SELECT statement and then use the newly created column (revenue) to be a clustering column of the created Materialised View.
-However unfortunately Cassandra doesn't support user defined functions on the Materialised View.
-But we would need a user defined function to create the revenue field ( sum(l_extendedprice*(1-l_discount)) as revenue).
+The sorting columns (clustering columns) are defined during the table creation and not during the SELECT statement.
+One idea to solve this, is to create a Materialised View that will be created using a SELECT statement and then use the newly created column (revenue) to be the clustering column of the created Materialised View.
+However unfortunately Cassandra doesn't support user defined functions on the Materialised View that would be needed to create the revenue field ( sum(l_extendedprice*(1-l_discount)) as revenue).
 Another idea I used to overcome this challenge is by creating a temporary table to store the intermediate aggregate results, then query this table and finally delete it once finished.
 The temporary table has the below structure:

 ````
 CREATE TABLE IF NOT EXISTS CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q3_TEMP